omussell/homelab/mkdocs/docs/index.md

 load_module /usr/local/libexec/nginx/ngx_http_brotli_filter_module.so;
 ```

+Also an important note, you MUST use HTTPS for Brotli to work.
+So make sure you set a server block to use HTTPS and set up a certificate etc.

 Now you have two options, compress you static files manually and put them where NGINX can find them, or let NGINX compress them on-the-fly.

 ### Static